nickcoutsos/keymap-editor-demo-crkbd/README.md

 > demonstration purposes I've never actually tested it on a corne keyboard.
 > You're just better off using the one that is provided in the ZMK repo.

+> **Warning**
+> In fact, this demo includes rotary encoders which don't exist for the corne
+> keyboard, so while the produced keymap is syntactically valid it can't be
+> used as-is to build ZMK firmware for an actual corne.

 ![Screenshot](screenshot.png)

 ## What's included